 Ismailia Egypt Travel Guide

 Government Offices: Sunday-Thursday, 9:00 AM - 3:00 PM.
 Banks: Sunday-Thursday, 8:30 AM - 3:00 PM.
-Shops/Markets: Usually open from 10:00 AM to 10:00 PM, with some smaller shops closing for an afternoon break.
+Shops/Markets: Typically open from 10:MIDNIGHT TO 10:00 PM, with some smaller shops closing for an afternoon break.
 Markets may open earlier.

 Banks operate Sunday-Thursday, from 8:30 AM to 3:00 PM.
 ATMs are widespread in Ismailia.
 Locate them at banks, shopping centers, and along main thoroughfares, offering 24/7 access to cash for your convenience.

-In the summer (June-August), some smaller businesses might have reduced hours due to the powerful heat.
+In the summer (June-August), some smaller businesses might have reduced hours due to the severe heat.
 Ramadan also significantly alters schedules, with businesses often opening later in the day and closing for the Iftar (breaking fast) meal in the evening.

-Modest dress is generally advised in public places and religious sites.
+Conservative attire is generally advised in public places and religious sites.
 This reflects honoring local traditions.
 Consider local customs for a positive experience.

 Homosexuality is not explicitly illegal in Egypt, but social attitudes are highly conservative.
 Legal interpretations lead to arrests based on "debauchery" or "public indecency."